 First Reminder:If we do not receive timely payment of your monthly bill, we will send a first reminder.
 A reminder fee of DKK 100 will be added to your next bill for this service.
-See an example of first reminder here.

 Second Reminder:If you still do not pay your overdue bill we will send you a second reminder.
 An additional reminder fee of DKK 100 will be added to your next bill.
 If your bill(s) are still not paid, we will demand a deposit payment.
 This amount will typically correspond to approx. five months’ electricity consumption.
 The deposit amount will be made clear in this second reminder.
-See an example of second reminder here.

 Third Reminder:In this notice, we demand a deposit payment.
 This is an amount which must be provided as security for future payments.
 If you pay the deposit payment, your electricity supply will not be disconnected.
 Should you choose only to pay the deposit then you will still have an overdue balance.
 This balance will be recovered through an external debt collection agency.
 It will result in additional costs for you.

 Payment of the deposit will not exempt you from paying your future bills.
 They must still be paid as they fall due.
 If you pay your monthly bills as they fall due for 12 consecutive months, the deposit provided will be refunded to you.
-See an example of third reminder here.

 Contract Termination (Disconnection Notice):If we do not receive the deposit payment in due time, we will terminate your electricity contract.
 The termination becomes effective three working days after you have received the notice.
 Furthermore, the letter will inform you of the estimated date, which your electricity will be disconnected.